tekupoko3/leap_year_calculator/README.md

 # leap_year_calculator

 Django-Based leap year calculator.
 If you have any comments about this, please feel free to [contact @tekupoko3](https://twitter.com/tekupoko3).
+This Django project is deployed [here](https://leapyearcalc.herokuapp.com/).

 # JudgeLeapYear.py